September 19, 2016

 Upgrading bands and soloists when an association knows that its grade standards are not in sync with the rest of the world only compounds problems.
 If a band or solo player is disgruntled having to remain in a grade until they exceed a world standard, they’re just as or even more likely to be demoralized losing week in and week out in their new grade where their fellow competitors who do meet the grade wonder why the upgraded band or soloist is even in it.

-By undeservedly moving up competitors, a grading committee might make everyone feel good for a short time but, in reality, they only making things worse for the band or soloist, the grade-standard and the association that they are supposed to serve.
+A grading committee might make everyone feel good for a short time by undeservedly moving up competitors, but in reality, it only makes things worse for the band or soloist, the grade standard, and the association that it is supposed to serve.

 When it comes to grading, sometimes tough love is best.